SocketCluster/sc-stateless-presence/README.md

 # sc-stateless-presence
-Plugin for doing stateless presence in SC
+Plugin for doing stateless presence in SC.

-It lets you do real-time channel presence at scale without having to use an external memory store or database.
+This plugin lets you do real-time channel presence at scale without having to use an external memory store or database.
 It's ideal for tracking the presence of users within channels that have fewer than 100 concurrent subscribers online at any given time.